Skip to main content

 Yi-Shan Tsai

 Feedback is crucial to learning success; yet, higher education continues to struggle with effective feedback processes.
 It is important to recognise that feedback as a process requires both teachers and students to take active roles and work as partners.
 However, one challenge to facilitate a two-way process of feedback is the difficulty to track feedback impact on learning, particularly how students interact with feedback.
-This project seeks to address this problem by utilising learning analytics to collect and analyse data generated when students make sense of the feedback that they receive.
+This project seeks to address this problem by taking a human-centred approach by involving students and teachers to design and implement a learning analytics-based feedback tool to collect and analyse data generated when students make sense of the feedback that they receive.

 Student cohort